MANGAL90/MANGAL90/README.md

 - 👋 Hi, I’m @MANGAL90
 - 👀 I’m interested in data science.
-- 🌱 I’m currently learning front-end programming, C language,PHP, and Python.
+- 🌱 I’m currently learning C, C++, and Python.
-- 💞️ I’m looking to collaborate on front-end libraries.
+- 💞️ I’m looking to collaborate on data structures and algorithms.
 - 📫 How to reach me ...Email me at thoibakhundongbam@gmail.com

 <!---